Synarious/Whisper-Manager/README.md

 Addon inspired by WoW Instant Messenger (WIM), but seeks to expand upon it with added features and fixes.
 It's a powerful addon for people who whisper frequently.
 It stores history far longer than other chat addons while reducing data bloat to keep your game running fast.

 Unique Features
-- Global chat history.
+- Global chat history, pick-up where you left on any character.
-- Recent chat list (catch up on messages you missed).
+- Recent chat list.
+- Missed whisper pop-ups on login.
 - Emote/OOC highlighting (for the RP community).
 - Resize text font.
 - Resize input (editbox) font.